yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-28-LogitLens.md

 # # print(outputs.keys())
 print("Logits shape: ", outputs["logits"].shape)
 ```
     Logits shape:  torch.Size([1, 9, 51200]) # (batch, sequence len, vocab size)

 The logits have been already projected into the vocabulary space.
 Hidden states on the other hand are still "raw" token representations.
+We'll have one hiddent state vector for each model layer.

 ```python
 hidden_states = outputs.hidden_states